Page Start

 (白虎加人参湯)

-Hara R, Yamagishi H, Okubo M, et al. The Effects of kampo medicine against drug-induced xerostomia.
+Hara R, Yamagishi H, Okubo M, et al. The Effects of Kampo medicine against drug-induced xerostomia.
 Journal of Dental Research 2000; 79: 1239 No.36.
 6) This was a basic study.
 C

 K29.5 Therapeutic effect on chronic gastritis orento